arangodb/arangodb-dcos/README.md

   - `arangodb.nr-coordinators`: an integer, number of coordinator processes in the cluster.

+  - `arangodb.secondaries-with-dbservers`: a boolean flag, if set to true, secondary DBservers will only be launched on Mesos agents on which there is already a primary DBserver

+  - `arangodb.coordinators-with-dbservers`: a boolean flag, if set to true, coordinators will only be launched on Mesos agents on which there is already a primary DBserver

+  - `arangodb.failover-timeout`: a number, time after which an automatic failover happens in seconds

+  - `arangodb.mesos-authenticate`: boolean flag, if true, authentication is used to talk to the Mesos master, in that case, the following option `arangodb.secret` has to be set as well

+  - `arangodb.secret`: a string, secret for authentication with Apache Mesos

 Running more than one ArangoDB cluster on the same Mesosphere cluster
 ---------------------------------------------------------------------